-Through the information and links below you can find services which can help you if you are struggling with your emotional health.
+Here you can find services and further information which can help you if you are struggling with your emotional health.

-Time Out (Healthy Minds) will help you ‘find your thing’, through activities such as arts, crafts, sports, singing and drama.
-Time Out is a self referral scheme to help you feel good, make friends and support you to relax, socialise and do something for yourself.
-Phone: 01422 345154 or 07388 990 229.
+Time Out is a FREE service that will help you ‘find your thing’, through activities such as arts, crafts, sports, singing and drama.
+Time Out can help make you feel good, meet new friends and support you to relax, socialise and do something for yourself.

-Youth Works is a safe space for you to come along, ‘chill out’, have a chat, listen to music and access the internet.
-The drop-in is open weekdays at the Orangebox in Halifax from 3.30pm to 5.45pm.
-Phone: 01422 320 033.
+Youth Works is a FREE safe space for you to go, ‘chill out’, have a chat, listen to music and access the internet.
+The drop-in is open weekdays at the Orangebox in Halifax.

-ThinkNinja is an app specifically designed to educate 10-18 year olds about mental health, emotional wellbeing and to provide skills young people can use to build resilience and stay well.
-ThinkNinja is built on CBT principles, thisworks to help us notice and change problematic thinking styles or behaviour patterns so we can feel better ThinkNinja addresses a range of issues including stress, anxiety, low mood, or having unhelpful thoughts.
-The user is coached by the WiseNinja, powered by artificial intelligence and the skills of a clinical psychologist.
+This is an app specifically designed to educate 10-18 year olds about mental health, emotional wellbeing and to provide skills young people can use to build resilience and stay well.
+ThinkNinja addresses a range of issues including stress, anxiety, low mood, or having unhelpful thoughts.
 ThinkNinja is free to download for all children and young people with the correct access code, and can be downloaded via the Apple App Store or Google Play Store.

 The young people’s Tough Times Reference Group created a survey to gather the views and opinions of their peers, aged 9-25, about mental health and emotional wellbeing.
 The survey included general questions on emotions, as well as more specific questions focusing on local services.